shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

     1,Brie de Meaux,1.99
     4,Munster,1.29

-If we wanted to sort on the most expensive we can also use the numeric and reverse flags that were explained earlier.
+To sort on the most expensive cheese the numeric and reverse options can be used.

     sort -k 3 -t , -n -r  cheese.csv
     2,Maroilles,1.13